ibm-wsc/cloud-native-linuxone/docs/cloud-lab/application-promotion/promote.md

 ### Add Staging

 You will use your existing `kustomize` task to deploy the staging configuration for your PetClinic application in a new `kustomize-staging` task.
-[Customizations for staging PetClinic](https://github.com/ibm-wsc/spring-petclinic/blob/main/ocp-files/overlay/staging/kustomization.yaml){target="_blank" rel="noopener noreferrer"} include adding a staging environment label, name suffix, change cause, and staging environment variables for your application.
+[Customizations for staging PetClinic](https://github.com/ibm-wsc/spring-petclinic/blob/main/ocp-files/overlay/staging/kustomization.yaml){target="_blank" rel="noopener"} include adding a staging environment label, name suffix, change cause, and staging environment variables for your application.
 You could deploy to a separate project or cluster altogether as well as change replicas or add pod autoscalers in a similar manner (depending on your use case) for different environments.

 1. Add a `kustomize` task sequentially to the end of your current pipeline (after `cleanup-dev`)